 The Site Supervisor and DePaul Supervisor should be seen as the first source of information and advice if you encounter any difficulties.
-If you are unable to negotiate issues with the Site Supervisor or DePaul Supervisor, contact me as the Director of the Internship Program.
-If I am unavailable, you may contact either the Educational Leadership (EdL) Program Director or the Chair of the Department of Leadership, Language and Curriculum.
+If you are unable to negotiate issues with the Site Supervisor or DePaul Supervisor, please contact me immediately.
+All of us are committed to support your 300 hours of learning and growth as a district leader.
+The Handbook which follows serves as a detailed guide for your action.